pschanely/CrossHair/README.md

 * Participate (or just lurk) in the [gitter chat](https://gitter.im/Cross_Hair/Lobby).
 * [File an issue](https://github.com/pschanely/CrossHair/issues).
 * [Ask a question](https://stackoverflow.com/questions/tagged/crosshair) on stackoverflow.
 * Make a pull request.
-There aren't contributing guidlines yet - just check in on [gitter](https://gitter.im/Cross_Hair/Lobby) to coordinate.
+There aren't contributing guidelines yet - just check in on [gitter](https://gitter.im/Cross_Hair/Lobby) to coordinate.
-* Help me evangalize: Share with your friends and coworkers.
+* Help me evangelize: Share with your friends and coworkers.
 If you think it's neato, star the repo. :star:
-* Contact me at `pschanely@gmail.com` or [Twitter](https://twitter.com/pschanely)... even if it's just to say that you'd like me to cc you on future CrossHair-related develoments.
+* Contact me at `pschanely@gmail.com` or [Twitter](https://twitter.com/pschanely)... even if it's just to say that you'd like me to cc you on future CrossHair-related developments.

 ## Contributors